AbhishekPednekar84/personal-blog-site/content/reminders.md

 }
 ```

 *check_appointments()* is our primary method which will look for events that are due.
 This will also be called by the AWS Lambda function.
 Lambda refers to this method as the *handler*.
 The *event* and *context* parameters are specific to Lambda.
 [Click here](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html) for additional information.

+First, we will extract the day and month from today's date.
+Additionally, we will format the date as *month, day* (Ex: *August, 22*).
+This is just a personal preference.
+Please refer to the [docs](https://docs.python.org/3.7/library/datetime.html?highlight=datetime#strftime-and-strptime-behavior) in case you would like a different format.

 ```
 import json